 But, in the mid-1900s, Matera was called the Shame of Italy as people lived in unseen poverty in Matera.
 However, time changed, and the destiny of Matera changed.
 1993.
 UNESCO declared Matera a World Heritage City, and in 2019 EU named it the European Capital of Culture.

 Matera is among the oldest continuously inhabited places in the world, along with Jericho in Palestine and Allepo in Syria.
 The city of Matera is the oldest human settlement in Italy.
 Matera dates back to prehistoric times.
-And it has been continuously inhabited for the past 9 000 years.
+It has been continuously inhabited for the past 9,000 years.